kamilburda/gimp-export-layers/DEVELOPMENT.md

 Do not use wildcard imports.
 Exceptions:
-* `from future.builtins import *` to help improve Python 3 compatibility.
+* `from future.builtins import *` to help improve Python 3 compatibility,
+* internal modules whose public elements should be used directly through a package.
+These modules must define `__all__` to list all public elements to be imported.

 ### Executing Code